afms135/signl/README.md

 - Alexander Strachan (afms135, 2173868s) - Software Architect:  wrote hardware/JACK interface code, effect plugin system and two effects (amplifier, overdrive).
 - Robert Norris (robnorr, 2198915n)
 - Simon Ridley (ithinkitssimon, 2187742r)

+## COVID-19

+The project hardware was completed before the 15th of March, so this did not prevent completion of the project, however the full project enclosure could not be completed.